reportportal/agent-java-testNG/README_TEMPLATE.md

 ### Maven

-If your project is Maven-based the first thing, which you should do, is to add dependencies to `pom.xml` file:
+If your project is Maven-based you need to add dependencies to `pom.xml` file:
 ```xml
 <project>
   <!-- project declaration omitted -->